 Types of complaint we see

-Some of the problems we commonly see include:
+Some of the complaints we commonly see include:

-- the insurer has arranged the repairs but they haven’t fixed the damage
+- the insurer arranged the repairs but they haven’t fixed the damage

 - the repairs caused additional damage